 Montana is a great destination to visit if you are hoping to get out into the great outdoors and have adventures such as skiing, hiking and rafting and more.
 However, while the outdoors is calling, sometimes it’s nice to have a slower paced day and see what else Montana has in store for you.
 With a rich history and some museums, there’s always new things to learn and discover.
 One such museum is the Museum of Women’s History located in Billings.

-The Museum of Women’s History was created as part of the commemoration of the hundredth anniversary of women’s suffrage in Montana.
+The Museum of Women’s History was created as part of the commemoration of the hundredth anniversary of suffrage for women in Montana.
 The museum aims to show the role that women played during the history of Montana.
 Additionally, it also features stories of Women from around the world.
-The museum features a number of exhibits as well as multimedia options.
+The museum features some exhibits as well as multimedia options.
 There are photos, oral histories, videos, artifacts and more.
 You’ll find the Museum of Women’s History as 2822 Third Ave North B-3 in Billings.